urbanjost/M_starpac/README.md

                If IAR>0, the user  must supply  the coefficients for  the order IAR autoregressive  model in  the vector PHI.
-(These coefficients are available, for example,  from subrou- tine ACFS  and  ACFFS or  perhaps from the ARIMA model fitting procedure discussed in chapter 13.)
+(These coefficients are available, for example,  from
+			 subroutine ACFS  and  ACFFS or  perhaps from the ARIMA model fitting procedure discussed in chapter 13.)

                If IAR<0, the coefficients  for the  order  |IAR| autoregressive